Konami opens a new studio in Osaka ｜ BANG Showbiz English

 Konami has opened a new studio in Osaka.

-The Japanese multinational video game and entertainment company - which is famous for titles based on the 'Teenage Mutant Ninja Turtles' series as well as 'Yu-Gi-Oh' and 'WSBC Baseball' - has opened a “major production center” in the weeks following its 50th anniversary at the Osaka Umeda Twin Towers South business centre where creators can unleash their "full potential."
+The Japanese multinational video game and entertainment company - which is famous for titles based on the 'Teenage Mutant Ninja Turtles', the 'Metal Gear' series as well as 'Yu-Gi-Oh' and 'WSBC Baseball' - has opened a “major production center” in the weeks following its 50th anniversary at the Osaka Umeda Twin Towers South business centre where creators can unleash their "full potential."

 In a statement, Konami said: "KONAMI Osaka Studio" is a developmental relocation of the existing studio and comes with the concept of "Creators First."
 It is characterized by a well-developed environment where creators can demonstrate their full potential and is set up in a location with convenient transportation access.
 As the major production center in Western Japan, the facility is fully equipped with motion capture equipment and sound studios necessary for product development.